Developing Spree

 After schema changes, re-run `bundle exec rake parallel_setup` to update the worker databases.

-The Admin Panel uses feature specs that run in a real browser via chromedriver.
-You only need this if you're working on admin UI changes.
+The legacy Rails admin (`spree/admin`) ships feature specs that run in a real browser via chromedriver.
+You only need this if you're touching the legacy admin UI.

 Install chromedriver on macOS: